smcgee8/CarND-Behavioral-Cloning-P3/writeup_report.md

 model.add(Conv2D(64,(3,3),activation="relu"))
 model.add(Conv2D(64,(3,3),activation="relu"))
 model.add(Flatten())
-model.add(Dense(100))
-model.add(Dense(50))
-model.add(Dense(10))
+model.add(Dense(100,activation="relu"))
+model.add(Dropout(0.3))
+model.add(Dense(50,activation="relu"))
+model.add(Dropout(0.3))
+model.add(Dense(10,activation="relu"))
 model.add(Dense(1))

-My model is identical to the Nvidia architecture shown in the project instructions.
+My model is similar to the Nvidia architecture shown in the project instructions.
 It consists of a lambda layer for zero-basing, a cropping layer to shave 50 pixels from the top and 25 from the bottom, 5 2D Convolution layers, and 4 fully-connected layers.
-The convolution layers use relu activation functions.
+The convolution layers and fully-connected layers use relu activation functions.
+I also added two Dropouts to reduce the potential for overfitting.

-I experimented with changes to this architecture to see if I could improve it by adding max-pooling and drop-out.
-I ultimately decided to exclude these features because these changes did not seem to improve the performance nor did I see evidence that over-fitting was occurring without them.

 #### 2. Attempts to reduce overfitting in the model